echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB7.md

 # Vitamin B7 (Biotin)
 Vitamin B7 , Vitamin H, or Biotin is a water-soluble vitamin from the B-complex family.
 Vitamin B-complex's main function is protein, fat, and carbohydrate metabolism and produce adenosine triphosphate (ATP), the energy form used by all cells in the body.
-The main function of Vitamin B7 is cell growth and fatty-acids formation.
+The main function of Vitamin B7 is cell growth and fatty acid formation.

 ## Metabolism
 - 100% Vitamin B7 from dietary intake is absorbed if the gut is healthy.